 Related to Cassandra Truth; You Have to Believe Me!, Your Costume Needs Work, Funny Phone Misunderstanding, The Operators Must Be Crazy.
 If it's a 911 call, it can overlap with Police Are Useless.
 May involve a person with an unfortunate Real Joke Name.
 May also involve an Evil Phone.

 - In the first story arc of A Certain Magical Index, Touma desperately calls a number of research facilities to try and get more info on Index's perfect memorization ability.
 He finally gets somebody on the line only to be yelled at for making a prank call about magic so late at night.

 - The first time Haru calls Tsurezure's house in Ojojojo, his sister hangs up the phone the second Haru refers to herself as his girlfriend (he hadn't told anyone in his family that he was dating).

 - There was once a Mickey Mouse comic wherein Mickey was terrorized by the villain via phone.
 At one point, when the phone rings again, Mickey has had enough, picks up the receiver, and angrily yells at the caller before the latter can say a word.
 Too bad it was Minnie calling this time...

-- In The American President, Sydney (Annette Bening) gets a call just after talking to a male friend.
-The caller identifies himself as the president, and she tells him she doesn't believe him, then says some unflattering things about the president.
-Um... it's really the president.
+- In The American President, Sydney Ellen Wade gets a call just after talking to a male friend.
+The caller identifies himself as President Shepherd, and she tells him she doesn't believe him, then says some unflattering things about the President.
+Um... it's really the President.